raymond1/document-compiling-cms/README.md

 "generate directories" and "copyscript" in the above example file are known as directives.
 The complete list of available directives and their usage are indicated below.

 # Script file directives

+## Comments
+Use the # symbol at the beginning of a line in the script file in order to ignore the rest of the line.

 ## "generate directories" directive